Clock, Banjo Clock, D.P. Davis, (Howard) Banjo No 5

 Telescope Form...ebonized and faux burl walnut on walnut - SOLD

 The domed molded crest above silvered register having engraved barometer and thermometer.
 The paper label reads- The Standard / The Storm King / Barometer / Manufactured / And Sold by / E. C. Spooner / Boston.
 Some very minor silver loss and slight staining on paper otherwise very good.
-(Length: 41.5-inches.)
+(Length: 41.5".)

 593-22 - SOLD